TeamdEnfer/Alpha-Bear-Omega-3/README.md

 #### Project setup notes

 - Each time the code is modified, do `catkin_make` in the **ros_ws** directory to update the executables.
-- Each time a new terminal is opened, run the `install.sh` script with option `6` to source the ROS setup files.
+- Each time a new terminal is opened, run the `source ./install.sh` script with option `6` to source the ROS setup files.

 ### Using this repository